simbli/seacharts/README.md

 convention for Python code.

 ## Roadmap
 - Add support for multiple map data formats (.gis, .gdb, .json, ) from any region in the world
-- Improve visualization wrt run-time, decouple fully from the data aquisition functionality
+- Improve visualization wrt run-time, decouple fully from the data aquisition/backend functionality
 - Add support for reading and loading in weather data (wind and current maps++) in a separate module
 - Refactor package structure to separate front end visualization from data aquisition of map data and weather data
 - Add windows capability by possibly porting some code from cartopy usage to alternatives